ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 This course provides an introduction to the field of probability, statistical theory of sampling, parameter estimation and hypothesis testing.
 The course is organized in six chapters, covering the following topics.

-- Introduction to probability.
-Random variables.
+- Chapter 1: Introduction to probability & random variables.
-- Probability distributions.
-Discrete and continuous probability.
-- Sampling from a probability distribution.
+- Chapter 2: Sampling from a probability distribution & Confidence intervals.
-- Sampling methods.
-- Confidence intervals.
-- Hypothesis testing.
+- Chapter 3: Hypothesis testing.

 ## Setup